Ayush112309/hiring-intelligence-agent/README.md

 * LLM-based reasoning
 * Semantic embeddings for skill matching
 * Weighted scoring system
-* Better resume parsing (experience/projects)
+* Improved resume parsing (experience and projects)
 * LangGraph-based workflow
 * UI dashboard for recruiters
 * Database integration
-* Bias & fairness improvements
+* Bias and fairness improvements

 ---

 ## 🎯 Summary

-This project demonstrates how **agentic workflows** can automate real-world decision systems like hiring.
+This project demonstrates how agentic workflows can automate real-world decision systems like hiring.

 It combines: